The Top Forces Driving Digital Alignment

 Driver #3: Work-Life Balance

-The priorities have shifted towards finding a comfortable work-life balance and employers should count on this when fighting for talent.
+The priorities have shifted towards finding a comfortable work-life balance and employers should count on this when competing for talent.
 Providing healthy and productive work conditions is one of the core digital alignment priorities.

 Driver #4: Preserving the Environment

 The positive effect on the ecology is one of the benefits people would like to preserve and develop further.
 People are not ready to blindly return to how they lived and worked before COVID-19.
-It all promotes finding a new balance between the company operation organization and the new values that acquire importance among professionals.
+In the IBM research, 93% of respondents said the pandemic has influenced their views on sustainability.
+67% of respondents say they prefer applying for jobs from sustainable companies.

 Driver #5: Flexibility in Office, Remote, and Hybrid Models